surma/surma.dev/content/things/maelstromgaming.md

 I won’t reiterate everything Paul explained in [his article][Parallax scrolling], as he did it better than I ever could, so I will rather document what I *did*.
-But the TL;DR is: We want to move the background images to their own compositing layer to utilize the GPU and move them around with CSS transforms to avoid repaints.
+**But the TL;DR is:**

-I added a background element to each of the sections of the website.
-This element will be moved to its own compositing layer by specifying `will-change: transform` and will only have a background image.
-The parallax effect will be achieved by applying a `translateY()` transform on scroll.
+> We want to move the background images to their own compositing layer to utilize the GPU and move them around with CSS transforms to avoid repaints.

+I added a new element for the background image to each of the sections of the website.
+This element will be moved to its own compositing layer and will only have a background image.
+The parallax effect will be achieved by applying a `translateY()` transform after scrolling.
 The element will get `position: absolute` and get a `z-index` so it can be “under” the content of the section.
 Like a real, grown-up background image.

 {{< highlight HTML >}}
 <div id="second">